veracity/veracity-documentation/sections/createaservice/createaservice.md

 # Create a digital service in Veracity

-Digital services in Veracity come in many different flavors.
+Digital Services in Veracity come in many different flavors.
 You may choose to use a few or a wide range of platform capabilities in your service.
 Independently of what platform services you want to take advantage of, there are a few mandatory steps to create a service.

 ## What is a project